Louisiana becomes first state to postpone election due to coronavirus

-WASHINGTON — Louisiana became the first state Friday to postpone an election due to the coronavirus outbreak, saying it will push back its April 4 primary in which Joe Biden and Bernie Sanders will be facing off until June 20.
+WASHINGTON — Louisiana became the first state Friday to postpone an election due to the coronavirus outbreak, saying it will push back its April 4 primary in which Joe Biden and Bernie Sanders will be facing off until June 20, while Wyoming Democrats suspended their in-person caucuses.

-The action comes as election officials across the country are taking steps to mitigate voters' exposure to to the virus in upcoming votes in the Democratic presidential primary and local races.
+The actions comes as election officials across the country are taking steps to mitigate voters' exposure to to the virus in upcoming votes in the Democratic presidential primary and local races.

 "The two-month delay of this election will continue to allow our office to procure necessary supplies to put our state in best possible posture for the time when this election is conducted," Louisiana Secretary of State Kyle Ardoin said at a press conference Friday, adding that municipal general elections, previously scheduled for May 9, will now take place on July 25.